Darshikartisto/Text_To_SQL/README.md

    Clone the project repository to your local machine then pip install -r requirements.txt , connect to sql database , you may connect yours and then python app.py https://github.com/user-attachments/assets/50261a4a-f954-4cac-827c-a3ebb7b08892

-**Latest Updates**
-The model has been fine-tuned using a **P100 GPU** notebook updated https://github.com/Darshikartisto/Text_To_SQL/edit/main/texttossql-ipynb.ipynb, and the complete version is now available.
-It is fully operational and can be tested using **FastAPI** for integration.
-Further updates and enhancements will be added soon.